 If you feel you are short in time and you want to combine lunch with sightseeing, have your meal at one of the stalls of Mercato Centrale.
 Here, you will find both Tuscan traditional foods and dishes from other Italian regions such as Sicily, Rome and Naples.

 The absolute easiest way to get to Florence from Rome is by high-speed train.
 You take the train from either Roma Termini or Roma Tiburtina and in about an hour and a half you will get off in Firenze Santa Maria Novella, the city’s main train station.
 Check out Omio (formerly GoEuro) for all the prices and schedules of both Trenitalia and Italo Treno.

-If you have decided to rent a car in Italy, you can also drive from Rome to Florence through the A90 (Raccordo Anulare) and A1 highways.
+If you decided to rent a car in Italy, you can also drive from Rome to Florence through the A90 (Grande Raccordo Anulare, GRA) and A1 highways.
 If this is your choice, make sure you check out both Rome and Florence ZTLs (Limited Traffic Zones).
 If you are already driving in Rome, you are probably staying out of the ZTL, but also Florence’s historic center is a no-driving area so you will need to park outside of it and use local public transport.